ElementsProject/lightning/doc/lightning-listpeers.7.md

 -----------

 The **listpeers** RPC command returns data on nodes that are connected or are not connected but have open channels with this node.
+This data is also available via GraphQL using `peers` as the top-level field name.

 Once a connection to another lightning node has been established, using the **connect** command, data on the node can be returned using